keepthatworktoyourself/otter/README.md

 ### display_if

-When using `display_if`, editor fields are hidden or shown based on the value of one or more siblings.
+When using `display_if`, the editor field is displayed/hidden based on the value of one or more siblings.
 (The siblings must be `Bool` or `Radio` fields.)

 `display_if` can be a single `display_if` rule or an array of these, to show/hide depending on multiple siblings.